Policy Learning under Endogeneity Using Instrumental Variables: Introduction

-Third, if one takes an \textit{intention-to-treat} perspective, then optimization of the manipulation of a continuous instrument can also be studied under a framework of policy learning with continuous treatments, assuming unconfoundedness. \citet{kallus2018policy} generalize the inverse propensity weighting method to the continuous treatment setting and propose a kernelized off-policy evaluator. \citet{bertsimas2018optimization} focus on regression-based methods and propose predicted cost minimization penalized by variance and bias. \citet{athey2021policy} study binary decisions on whether or not to offer each individual an infinitesimal nudge to the preexisting treatment level.
-In contrast, our approach treats the variable intervened upon as an instrument and imposes the exclusion restriction that the instrument only affects the outcome through a binary treatment.
-The MTE structure, justified under the exclusion restriction, allows the policymaker to understand why the optimal policy targets a certain subpopulation and to rigorously perform extrapolation.
+Third, if one entirely discards information about the treatment and focuses on the relationship between the instrument and the outcome, as in the \emph{intention-to-treat} analysis, then the optimal manipulation of the instrument can be studied within a policy learning framework with general action spaces.
+Existing works have covered settings with multivalued actions \citep{zhou2023offline,fang2025model} and continuous actions \citep{kallus2018policy,ai2024data}.
+These works assume unconfoundedness and strong overlap, so that identification of the average counterfactual outcome is not an issue.
+In contrast, my approach explicitly incorporates information about the treatment and imposes additional structure, namely that the instrument affects the outcome only through the treatment.
+Under this structure, the average counterfactual outcome depends on the MTE and the propensity score in an interpretable way, which also enables rigorous extrapolation away from the instrument variation observed in the data.

-Lastly, our representation of the social welfare criterion can be viewed as a variation of policy relevant treatment effects (PRTE), adding to the class of policy parameters that can be written as weighted averages of the MTE.
-Hence, this paper complements the literature on PRTE, including \citet{carneiro2010evaluating,carneiro2011estimating}, \citet{mogstad2018using}, and \citet{sasaki2021estimation} among many others.
+Lastly, the representation of the social welfare criterion in this paper can be viewed as a variation of \emph{policy relevant treatment effects} (PRTE), adding to the class of policy parameters that can be written as weighted averages of the MTE.
+Hence, this paper complements the literature on PRTE, including \citet{carneiro2010evaluating,carneiro2011estimating}, \citet{mogstad2018using}, and \citet{sasaki2021estimation}, among many others.

 \textbf{Organization}: The rest of the paper is organized as follows.
 Section \ref{encouragementcontinuous} sets up the model, introduces the encouragement rule, and derives a representation of the social welfare criterion via the MTE.
+It also discusses the identification of the social welfare criterion based on this representation and elaborates on binary encouragement rules.
 Section \ref{applytoEWM} applies the social welfare representation to the EWM method and analyzes the regret properties.
 Section \ref{extensions} discusses extensions incorporating multiple instruments and budget constraints.
 Section \ref{empirical} presents an empirical application.
-Section \ref{conclusion} concludes. \ref{proofs} contains proofs of the main results in the paper. \ref{verify} verifies the assumption of point identification of the social welfare criterion under various specifications.
-Additional discussions and results are collected in the remaining sections of the Appendix.
+Section \ref{conclusion} concludes.
+Proofs and additional results are collected in the appendix.